 - A copy of your most recent school report ready to upload (PDF or word format)

-- A personal reference from an Aboriginal community member which addresses the selection criteria (PDF or work format, maximum 400 words)
+- A personal reference from an Aboriginal community member who knows you which addresses the selection criteria (PDF or work format, maximum 400 words)

 - A supporting statement from your Principal which addresses the selection criteria (the applicant must initiate a request via the online application to the Principal.
 This will result in an email being sent to the Principal asking them to complete a statement of support online)